 Working in Big 4 or Mid Tier Firms – what are the differences?

 Working for one of the Big 4 – KPMG, EY, Deloitte, or PwC – is often seen as the best career for accountancy and consultancy professionals.
 It’s certainly great for the CV, but how different is the experience from working in a Mid Tier firm?
+With many Big 4 firms deciding to trim their partner numbers and make selective redundancies, many of us will be considering our options career wise.
+Should we stay at our Big 4 firm?
+Or should be ‘trade down’ to a mid-tier firm.
 In this blog post, I explore the 7 main differences between a Big 4 and Mid Tier Firm.

 What are the Mid Tier Firms?

-The Mid-Tier firms are traditionally seen as any firm which is a not a Big 4 firm (Deloitte, EY, KPMG or PwC) or not a small firm.
+The Mid-Tier firms are traditionally seen as any firm which is a not a Big 4 firm (Deloitte, EY, KPMG or PwC) or not a regional, strong high street firm or small firm.
 As a rule of thumb, think of the Mid-Tier firms as the top 100 UK firms, minus the top 4 firms.
+Over the last 5 years the top of the Mid-Tier, BDO and GT have made some strategic acquisitions and have put a gap – definitely in the UK – between themselves and the rest of the Mid Tier.
+However, the smallest of the Big 4 firms in the UK is still bigger in size than if firms 5 to 100 on the UK top 100 accountancy firms list were put together as one firm.

 Big 4 firms – a broader range of specialisms and larger clients

 Whilst recent audit reforms mean that more Mid Tier firms get to audit FTSE 100 and FTSE 350 companies than before, it is fair to say that the Big 4 – EY, KPMG, Deloitte, and PwC, tend to work on clients at the top of the Mid Market through to the largest multinational and international firms.
 If you work for a Big 4 firm you can normally guarantee to work with the largest companies and richest private individuals.
-However, with PwC and KPMG recently introducing very competitively priced services and specialist units for small businesses, you may still find yourself working in a smaller market.
+With the advent of cloud accounting tools for small businesses, i.e. Xero and Quickbooks, many of the Big 4 firms, as well as GT and BDO, in the UK introduced a service for small businesses.
+However, most of the top 6 firms are now dismantling their small business arms, and have gone back to their main focus, i.e. large international and national businesses.

 After the Sarbanes-Oxley Act in 2002, the Big 4 firms sold their large consultancy arms.
-Over the last five years or so, they have been rebuilding their consultancy practices by diversifying their offer, whilst retaining their traditional accountancy, tax and advisory services.
+Over the last ten years or so, they have been rebuilding their consultancy practices by diversifying their offer, whilst retaining their traditional accountancy, tax and advisory services.
 After all, given the unprecedented access most of the Big 4 firms have to large businesses in the UK and globally, it makes sense to be able to offer a complementary consultancy service.
+It’s probably unfair now to call the Big 4 firms an accountancy firm.
+They are all now multi-disciplinary consultancy firms offering their clients audit, tax, legal, consulting, M&A, insolvency and accounting services.
+With the current changes being announced to the audit independence rules in the UK, the Big 4 are being required to separate their audit business from the rest of their business.
+Although the regulator stopped short of requiring the Big 4 firms to make their audit businesses a separate legal entity to the rest of their practice.

 The Mid Tier firms, and not just the ones at the top, do offer services outside the traditional accountancy, tax, and advice.
 However the Mid Tier consultancy practices are often tiny in comparison to those in the Big 4 firms.